lienertdemaeyer/System-Identification-of-Biological-Processes/README.md

 ![Figuur 11 – Boxplots van b2 per celtype met C1 en C2 van het celtype Unknown](https://github.com/user-attachments/assets/697cb3a9-abb9-4bc3-960f-2e51e7baa77c)
 *Figuur 11 – Boxplots for b2 per cell type with C1 and C2 of the Unknown type*

+---

+### How to Run the Project
+The project can be run by following the steps below:

+1. **Clone the repository**.
+2. **Open MATLAB** and load the data files provided in the repository.
+3. **Run the script** for system identification and classification.
+4. **Evaluate the output** through the generated plots, tables, and summary statistics.